 Although you may feel anxious about visiting an emergency veterinarian, knowing what to expect at our emergency animal hospital will make this process easier for both you and your pet.

-We understand that in an emergency, you may not be able to call us before arriving, but it's always best if you can.
+We understand that in a pet emergency, you may not be able to call us before arriving, but it's always best if you can.
 If you have time, you can also fill out our New Patient Form.

 You will be taken to an exam room and asked to complete our New Patient Form if you have not already done so.
-Your pet will be triaged by a vet technician before a veterinarian completes a thorough exam of your pet.
+Your pet will be triaged by a vet technician before an emergency veterinarian completes a thorough exam of your pet.